antvis/G6/packages/site/docs/apis/plugins/EdgeBundling.en.md

 **Default**：`1`

 The initial number of division on each edge.
-It will be multipled by `divRate` in each cycle.
+It will be multiplied by `divRate` in each cycle.

 ### divRate